funkhaus/wp-shopify/README.md

 ## Product Component Reference

+These are the custom components available to elements with the `data-product-id` attribute set correctly.

-Unless otherwise noted, all product components have two [slots](https://vuejs.org/v2/guide/components.html#Content-Distribution-with-Slots): one named `before` and the default slot, which comes after the rendered information.
+Unless otherwise noted, all product components have two [slots](https://vuejs.org/v2/guide/components.html#Content-Distribution-with-Slots): one named `before`, which renders its contents before the component information, and the default slot, which renders after the component information.

-* `product-add` Creates a button that adds 1 of the product to the cart.
+* `product-add` - Creates a button that adds 1 of the product to the cart.
 Fires `wshop.productAdded` event on product container if jQuery installed.
 No `before` slot - default slot renders the button content.
-* `product-description` The product description.
+* `product-description` - The product description.
-* `product-gallery` Renders a `product-image` for each image attached to the product.
+* `product-gallery` - Renders a `product-image` for each image attached to the product.
-* `product-image` Renders an image for the product.
+* `product-image` - Renders an image for the product.
-    * Picks the first of the following available: manual image (set via `<product-image :image="{ src = \"manual-source.jpg\" }"`), selected variant image, or first image attached to product.
+    * Picks the first available value of the following:
+        * manual image (set via `<product-image :image="{ src = \"manual-source.jpg\" }"`)
+        * selected variant image
+        * first image attached to product
+* `product-radio` - Renders radio selectors for each product option available.
+Changing the selected option will automatically update the selected product.
-* `product-price` Cost of the product.
+* `product-price` - Cost of the product.
+* `product-select` - Renders drop-down selection boxes for each product option available.
+Changing the selected option will automatically update the selected product.
-* `product-title` The name of the product.
+* `product-title` - The name of the product.
-* `product-type` The product type.
+* `product-type` - The product type.

-TODO: Document `product-select` and `product-radio`

 # Templating Carts